wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 date: 2020-07-25 12:00:00
 title: Sequence Modelling using CNN and LSTM
 tags: supervised-learning
-image: "/images/inception_v3_architecture.png"
+image: "/images/rnn.png"
 ---

-Sequence data is everywhere.
-Some of the most obvious ones are time series and natural language data.
-Currently, almost all companies will have some sort of time series data.
-Increasingly, more companies are also gathering unstructured natural language data such as product reviews.
-At the same time, neural network is now one of the most popular algorithm to learn the behaviour of such sequence data.
-In this post I will explore more on how we can utilise CNN and LSTM for sequence modelling!
+Sequence data is everywhere; some of the most obvious ones are time series and natural language data.
+Increasingly, companies are also gathering more sequence data such as timestamped transactions and online product reviews.
+While all this is happening, neural network has gained wide-spread adoption especially in the field of NLP which focuses primarily on sequence data.
+Therefore, in this post I will explore more on how we can utilise CNN and LSTM for sequence modelling!

 {: class="table-of-content"}
 * TOC